RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

 [second_generation](https://github.com/RadioAstronomySoftwareGroup/pyuvsim/tree/main/reference_simulations/second_generation).
 Currently the first generation configuration files are stored in [data](https://github.com/RadioAstronomySoftwareGroup/pyuvsim/tree/main/src/pyuvsim/data).
-The second generation still exist in [second_generation](https://github.com/RadioAstronomySoftwareGroup/pyuvsim/tree/main/reference_simulations/second_generation) but are out of date and will not run without minor edits of the configuration files.
+The second generation configuration files still exist in [second_generation](https://github.com/RadioAstronomySoftwareGroup/pyuvsim/tree/main/reference_simulations/second_generation) but are out of date and will not run without additional changes.
+Note that the README is also very outdated.

 For regression testing, only the lightweight first generation simulations are integrated into the testing pipeline.
 First generation reference simulations can be run, downloaded, and compared